UoB-COMSM0110/2024-group-5/README.md

 <h3 id="NASA">Quantitative Evaluation: NASA TLX Scores</h3>

-For our quantitiativ evaluation, we used the NASA Task Load Index, which has been verified to provide valuable insights into users' subjective experiences and perceived workload when interacting with the system [^3].
+For our quantitative evaluation, we used the NASA Task Load Index, which has been verified to provide valuable insights into users' subjective experiences and perceived workload when interacting with the system [^3].
 In the interest of obtaining reliable data, we selected 10 users to fill out a [provided TLX form](docs/TLXScale.pdf) [^4].
 We decided to use the **raw scores** rather than the weighted scores as it has similar correlation, but is easier to analyse and more time-efficient [^5].
 The TLX data can be found [here](docs/NASA_TLX.md).
 The first level is our game's default easy mode (aimed at beginners) and the second level is our harder level for more experienced players:

 <br>